Find System interrupts process hogging CPU on your Windows shows like the image below?

 Solution 5.
 Disable your network adapters

-2) Expand Network adapters dialog.
-The right-click on your network adapter to choose Properties.
+2) Expand the Network adapters dialog.
+Right-click on your network adapter to choose Properties.

 Set their Value to be Disabled from the drop-down menu one by one.